Giannis Sfakianakis

 Giannis Sfakianakis (Γιάννης Σφακιανάκης; born 6 February 1976) is a Greek professional football defender who has played for several clubs in Greece and Cyprus.

 Career

 Born in Glyfada, Sfakianakis began playing professional football with Doxa Vyronas F.C. in 1993.
-He had a loan spell at Panegialios F.C. in 1996, before transferring to Athinaikos F.C. in 1999.
+He had a loan spell at Panegialios in 1996, before transferring to Athnianikos in 1999.

-Sfakianakis helped Athinaikos gain promotion to the Greek Superleague for the 2000–01 season.
+Sfakianakis helped Athinaikos gain promotion to the Super League Greece for the 2000–01 season.
 The club were relegation and he left after a season in the second division.
-Next, he would play for Kerkyra F.C. and Akratitos F.C. in the Superleague and had a brief spell with Panachaiki in 2005.
+Next, he would play for Kerkyra and Akratitos in the Superleague and had a brief spell with Panachaiki in 2005.
 He moved to Cyprus for the five seasons with AEP Paphos F.C., APOP Kinyras FC, Apollon Limassol FC and Atromitos Yeroskipou, where he would win the 2008–09 Cypriot Cup and 2009–10 Cypriot Cup.

 In June 2011, Sfakianakis returned to Greece to play with Corfu-based Cassiopi F.C. in the regional leagues.